eamonnsullivan/github-pr-lib/README.md

 ```
 ### Merge a pull request
 ```
 ;; All of these fields are optional.
 The merge-method will default to "SQUASH".
-If you ;; omit a head reference, no check is performed and the merge just goes ahead ;; if there isn't a conflict.
+;; The merge will fail if the pull-request's URL can't be found, if the pull ;; request's head reference is out-of-date or if there are conflicts.
 (def merge-options {:title "A title or headline for the commit."
                     :body "The commit message body."
                     :mergeMethod "MERGE" or "REBASE" or "SQUASH"
-                    :authorEmail "someone@somwhere.com"
+                    :authorEmail "someone@somwhere.com"})
-                    :expectedHeadRef "Commit id that the pull request head ref must match before merging is allowed."}) (merge-pull-request token new-pr-url merge-options)
+(merge-pull-request token new-pr-url merge-options)
 ```
 ## Development Notes